 2014 Jefferson Award Recipients

-The Thomas Jefferson Medal for Outstanding Contributions to Natural Science will be presented to J. James Murray, Jr., D. Phil (Oxon.).
+The Thomas Jefferson Medal for Outstanding Contributions to Natural Science was presented to J. James Murray, Jr., D. Phil (Oxon.).
 This award is presented to an individual who has consistently made outstanding contributions to natural history.

-The Thomas Jefferson Medal for Outstanding Contributions to Natural Science Education will be presented to Donald W. Linzey, Ph.D., professor of biology at Wytheville Community College.
+The Thomas Jefferson Medal for Outstanding Contributions to Natural Science Education was presented to Donald W. Linzey, Ph.D., professor of biology at Wytheville Community College.
 This award is presented to a Virginia educator who has made significant contributions to natural history or natural science education at any academic level.

-The William Barton Rogers Corporate Award will be presented to Bassett Furniture Industries.
+The William Barton Rogers Corporate Award was presented to Bassett Furniture Industries.
 This award is given to a corporation that has shown significant support for the natural sciences in Virginia, through contributions to: Research, science education, or other relevant programs of the Virginia Museum of Natural History.

-The Noel T. Boaz Director’s Award will be presented to Jennifer Doss, Director of Tourism for the Martinsville-Henry County Economic Development Corporation.
+The Noel T. Boaz Director’s Award was presented to Jennifer Doss, Director of Tourism for the Martinsville-Henry County Economic Development Corporation.

-The 27th annual Thomas Jefferson Awards are sponsored by Bassett Furniture Industries, the Marjorie Sutton Memorial Fund, Patrick Henry Community College, and Bruce Wingo.
+The 27th annual Thomas Jefferson Awards were sponsored by Bassett Furniture Industries, Memorial Hospital of Martinsville & Henry County, the Marjorie Sutton Memorial Fund, Bruce Wingo, and Patrick Henry Community College.